 - Our milk has a 19 day shelf life, but under proper storage conditions, it can be good for up to 22 days (3 days after the code on the bottle).
 We use Batch (VAT) pasteurization to bring the freshest milk to our customers, not milk with a longer-than-natural shelf life.

-Is Vitamin A added to your milk?
+Do you add Vitamin A to your milk?

 Is Vitamin D added to your milk?